 He found that the more famous they were the worse they did.
 The reason suggested was that once they made up their minds, they did not want to consider new contradictory information -- the old, "I've got my mind made up, don't confuse me with the facts," syndrome.

 Thus, the conclusion of this study is that, "Our political discourse is driven in large part by people whose opinions are less accurate than a coin toss."

 No partisan divide was found.
-People who watched FOX, and voted Democratic were just as likely to be incorrect on major issues as the FOX viewers who voted Republican.
+People who watched Fox News, and voted Democratic were just as likely to be incorrect on major issues as the Fox viewers who voted Republican.